khanr1/Product/README.md

 ## Creating an HTML page template.

-So far we just displayed a plain text.
+So far we have just displayed a plain text.
 The next step is to create a proper web page.
-Let create a file ``` app/views/hello.scala.html ```with the content
+Let create a file ``` app/views/hello.scala.html ``` with the content

 ``` Scala
 @(name:String)